ArthurLeroy/MAGMAclust/README.md

 The file 'Simulation_study.R' contains the code used to generate synthetic datasets, conduct the experiments, evaluate and display the results.

-The file 'Computing_functions.R' contains the code of many useful functions used in MAGMA such as kernels, log-likelihoods, gradients, E-step and M-step.
+The file 'Computing_functions.R' contains the code of many useful functions used in MAGMAclust such as kernels, log-likelihoods, gradients, E-step and M-step.

-The file 'MAGMA.R' contains the core of the code for the MAGMA algorithm.
+The file 'MAGMAclust.R' contains the core of the code for the MAGMAclust algorithm.
 Fonctions implementing learning and prediction steps are provided.
 Several ploting function and testing examples are provided as well.

 Corresponding author and main contributor to the code: